Yazid I: Oaths of allegiance

 Upon his accession, Yazid requested and received oaths of allegiance from the governors of the provinces.
-He wrote to the governor of Medina, his cousin Walid ibn Utba ibn Abi Sufyan, informing him of Mu'awiya's death and instructing him to secure allegiance from Husayn, Ibn al-Zubayr, and Ibn Umar.
+He wrote to the governor of Medina, his cousin Al-Walid ibn Utba ibn Abi Sufyan, informing him of Mu'awiya's death and instructing him to secure allegiance from Husayn, Ibn al-Zubayr, and Ibn Umar.
 The instructions contained in the letter were:

 Seize Husayn, Abdullah ibn Umar, and Abdullah ibn al-Zubayr to give the oath of allegiance.
 Act so fiercely that they have no chance to do anything before giving the oath of allegiance.

-Walid sought the advice of Marwan, who suggested that Ibn al-Zubayr and Husayn be forced to pay allegiance as they were dangerous, while Ibn Umar should be left alone as he posed no threat.
-Husayn answered Walid's summon, meeting Walid and Marwan in a semi-private meeting where he was informed of Mu'awiya's death and Yazid's accession.
+Al-Walid sought the advice of Marwan, who suggested that Ibn al-Zubayr and Husayn be forced to pay allegiance as they were dangerous, while Ibn Umar should be left alone as he posed no threat.
+Husayn answered Al-Walid's summon, meeting Al-Walid and Marwan in a semi-private meeting where he was informed of Mu'awiya's death and Yazid's accession.
 When asked for his oath of allegiance, Husayn responded that giving his allegiance in private would be insufficient and suggested the oath be made in public.
-Walid agreed, but Marwan insisted that Husayn be detained until he proffered allegiance.
+Al-Walid agreed, but Marwan insisted that Husayn be detained until he proffered allegiance.
 Husayn scolded Marwan and left to join his armed retinue, who were waiting nearby in case the authorities attempted to apprehend him.
-Immediately following Husayn's exit, Marwan admonished Walid, who in turn justified his refusal to harm Husayn by dint of the latter's close relation to Muhammad.
+Immediately following Husayn's exit, Marwan admonished Al-Walid, who in turn justified his refusal to harm Husayn by dint of the latter's close relation to Muhammad.
 Ibn al-Zubayr did not answer the summons and left for Mecca.
-Walid sent eighty horsemen after him, but he escaped.
+Al-Walid sent eighty horsemen after him, but he escaped.
 Husayn too left for Mecca shortly after, without having sworn allegiance to Yazid.
-Dissatisfied with this failure, Yazid replaced Walid with his distant Umayyad kinsman Amr ibn Sa'id.
+Dissatisfied with this failure, Yazid replaced Al-Walid with his distant Umayyad kinsman Amr ibn Sa'id ibn al-As.
 Unlike Husayn and Ibn al-Zubayr, Ibn Umar, Abd al-Rahman ibn Abi Bakr, and Abd Allah ibn Abbas, who had also previously denounced Mu'awiya's nomination of Yazid, (Note: The reports of Abd Allah ibn Abbas's earlier rejection of Yazid's nomination by Mu'awiya are doubted by modern historians who suspect the reports to have been Abbasid efforts to elevate the status of Ibn Abbas, the ancestor of the Abbasid dynasty, and equate him with other prominent leaders of the resistance.) paid allegiance to him.